My Favorite Apps for Designers + Freelancers

 If you want to get started building your email list, but you're not ready to commit to monthly payments yet, MailerLite might be for you!
 They offer basically all of the services that ConvertKit does, with the added bonus of a drag-and-drop design page builder for your emails, forms, and lead pages.

-They have a Forever Free Plan, which lets you send unlimited campaign emails to up to 1,000 subscribers, and you have full access to all features, including automations.
+They have a Forever Free Plan, which lets you send unlimited campaign emails to up to 1,000 subscribers, and you have access to a lot of their features.

 It even lets you design your unsubscribe page, so your viewers will follow your branded experience from start to finish.